geekasah/convert_to_jpg/README.md

 Here is the guide to use this code!

+0. Download 02_dependencies.bat and 03_convert_to_jpg.py
-0. Make sure you place all you raw files into 1 folder, better if only raw file inside
+1. Make sure you place all you raw files into 1 folder, better if only raw file inside
-1. Double-click on dependencies.bat to install all dependencies or run >>start dependencies.bat on your terminal
+2. Double-click on dependencies.bat to install all dependencies or run >>start dependencies.bat on your terminal
-2. Open up convert_to_jpg.py, follow the instruction in code's comment.
+3. Open up convert_to_jpg.py, follow the instruction in code's comment.
-3. All the files will be exported inside your specified file, inside image_converted
+4. All the files will be exported inside your specified file, inside image_converted

 NB: to initiate the class, you just need to fill in